YangLiu-CS/YangLiu-CS.github.io/_pages/about.md

 ------
 - Our latest work, "A Survey of Earable Technology: Trends, Tools, and the Road Ahead", is now available on https://arxiv.org/abs/2506.05720.

-- Our Special Issue "State of the Art in Wearable Sensors for Health Monitoring" is now open for submissions (Indexed in PubMed; Impact Factor: 3.4; CiteScore: 8.2) — learn more at https://www.mdpi.com/si/237279.
+- Our Special Issue "State of the Art in Wearable Sensors for Health Monitoring" is now open for submissions (Indexed in PubMed; Impact Factor: 3.5; CiteScore: 8.2) — learn more at https://www.mdpi.com/si/237279.

 - I will start a new position in the Department of Computer Science at Florida State University in Fall 2025 as a tenure-track Assistant Professor.

-- Our recent work Deep-Learning Based Segmentation of In-Ear Cardiac Sounds led by my Part II student, Jordan Waters, has been accepted by EMBC 2025!
+- Our recent work Deep-Learning Based Segmentation of In-Ear Cardiac Sounds led by my Part II student, Jordan Waters, has been accepted by IEEE EMBC 2025!
 Congrats, Jordan!

 - Our recent work RespEar: Earable-Based Robust Respiratory Rate Monitoring has won the Mark Weiser Best Paper Award at IEEE PerCom 2025!